dataanalytics986/production_lines_project/README.md

 ---

-## Data Modeling Tactics leading to efficient computation for BI purposes
+## Data Strategy for Efficient BI & KPIs

 To ensure **efficient computation of the KPIs** and effective presentation on a Business Intelligence (BI) dashboard environment, the following strategic tactics are employed: